AkshaySingh0294/QT-Language-Translation-with-QObject-class/README.md

 now wherever you want to change the translation.

 Type->
- Change the translation as given in my hhhh.cpp file and emit the signal of Q_PROPERTY.
+ Change the translation as given in my hhhh.cpp file's call() function and emit the signal of Q_PROPERTY.

  In main file make your class funtions accessible by using rootContext()